BrennenSchwab/Capstone-1/README.md

   <li>The homepage will allow the user to search for any current NBA players stats, as well as the option to create an account.</li>
   <li>Upon submiting a players name, the user will be redirected to the desired player's page, wher player infor, details, and a variety of statistcal tables will be displayed</li>
     <ul>
-      <li> Tables displaying Per Game averages, Totals, stats for the last 5 and 10 games, player stats at home vs away, and player stat averages vs each opponent faced this season</li>
+      <li> Tables displaying Per Game averages, Totals, stats for the last 5 and 10 games, player stats at home vs away, and player stat averages vs each opponent faced this season.</li>
     </ul>
   <li> A user can create a profile, where they are redirected to a sign in page.</li>
     <ul>
-      <li>If a user already has an account a login link is adjacent to the signup link</li>
+      <li>If a user already has an account a login link is adjacent to the signup link.</li>
     </ul>
   <li>After a user has signed in, they will be able to hover over their profile image in the top right of the navigation bar where a user can choose to:</li>
     <ul>
-      <li>Create a user specific team, mirroring your desired fantasy team for up to 13 players, allowing for direct access to player information of your teams players</li>
+      <li>Create a user specific team, mirroring your desired fantasy team for up to 13 players, allowing for direct access to player information of your team's players.</li>
       <li>Edit user profile</li>
       <li>Login</li>
       <li>or delete the user profile</li>